EIP-8130 - Account Abstraction by Account Configuration

 Why a Nonce Precompile?

-Why CREATE2 for Account Initialization?
+Why CREATE2 for Account Creation?

-Account initialization uses the CREATE2 address formula with ACCOUNT_CONFIG_ADDRESS as the deployer address for cross-chain portability:
+The create entry uses the CREATE2 address formula with ACCOUNT_CONFIG_ADDRESS as the deployer address for cross-chain portability:

 2. Pre-deployment funding: Users can receive funds at counterfactual addresses before account creation